-A bicornuate uterus occurs when a woman has a uterus that is heart-shaped.
-Hence, the condition is sometimes referred to as “heart-shaped womb.”
+A bicornuate uterus occurs when the uterus is heart-shaped.
+The condition is sometimes referred to as “heart-shaped womb.”
 A person may not be aware that they have a bicornuate uterus.

 The uterus in the female body is the organ where a fertilized egg grows and develops into a baby.